singular-gpispace/framework/README.md

 ## Install GPI-Space

-We install GPI-Space version 20.12, which will be used by our framework:
+We install GPI-Space version 20.12, which will be used by our framework.

+Besides boost, GPI-2, and libssh, it has various more standard dependencies, which are usually available through the package manager of your distribution.
+Please refer to the installation instructions of the [open source version of GPI-Space](https://github.com/cc-hpc-itwm/gpispace) for more details.

 ```bash
 gpispace_version=20.12